 As much notice as possible is encouraged, but we require school tours be reserved a minimum of three weeks in advance.

 When can we visit?

-Guided programs are offered Tuesday, Wednesday, and Thursday mornings except during August.
+The “Nation of Innovation” and “Collectively American” tours are offered Tuesday, Wednesday, and Thursday mornings, September through May.
 Self-guided visits to the historic house are available Friday, Saturday, and Sunday afternoons and every day in August.